 While the emphasis of the first semester is on structure and function, the second semester focus is on dysfunction and treatment.
 Throughout all courses students are introduced to the concept and application of occupations, examining the tasks of living from an anthropological perspective as well as from a clinical perspective: what people do, when, where, why and how, and what happens when people are unable to do these things.
 The major time commitment is given toward the Mental Health II course that includes concentrated didactic preparation in the first seven weeks, followed by six weeks of two full days per week of Level I fieldwork.
 This content is balanced by our Clinical Conditions II course, which addresses medical, neurological and orthopedic conditions, and includes a lab component that begins the skill development process of physical exams.
 A course in Clinical Reasoning is part of this semester, as students explore the role of interpersonal relationships and counseling interventions, and where reflective and interactive reasoning is stressed.
 Neuroscience Foundations for Occupational Therapy is included in this semester to continue one's understanding of structure and function.
-In keeping with the third unit in the Curriculum design that addresses preparation for professional responsibilities in research, students are introduced to the research agenda of the program and join with faculty on designing and carrying out a project.
-Students participate in one of two paths to follow during this and the subsequent semesters.
-One path, beginning with the Evidence Based Practice I course, provides the arena where students, in teams, develop the research proposal to be implemented in the second year.
-The second path gives students the option of taking two research courses, Research 1 and 2, in lieu of Evidence Based Practice I, II, and Final Project.
-Research 1 is offered in spring of year 1, followed by Research 2 in fall of year 2.
-A research project is also embedded within these courses.
+In keeping with the third unit in the Curriculum design that addresses preparation for professional responsibilities in research, students are introduced to the research agenda of the program and join with faculty in designing and carrying out a research project.
+Students work in small teams under faculty mentorship to complete the following components of a research project: (1) writing the research proposal and designing the study, (2) carrying out the study and collecting data, (3) analyzing data and writing the final research report, and (4) presenting findings at the program's annual Research Day.
+Students begin this process though Research Practicum I in which a research question is formulated and the background of the problem understood through analysis and evaluation of the literature.